Third World: Third World vs. Three Worlds

-Third Worldism
+Third-worldism

-Third Worldism is a political movement that argues for the unity of third-world nations against first-world influence and the principle of non-interference in other countries' domestic affairs.
-Groups most notable for expressing and exercising this idea are the Non-Aligned Movement (NAM) and the Group of 77 which provide a base for relations and diplomacy between not just the third-world countries, but between the third-world and the first and second worlds.
+Third-worldism is a political movement that argues for the unity of Third World nations against First World influence and the principle of non-interference in other countries' domestic affairs.
+Groups most notable for expressing and exercising this idea are the Non-Aligned Movement (NAM) and the Group of 77, which provide a base for relations and diplomacy between not just the Third World countries, but between the Third World and the First and Second Worlds.
 The notion has been criticized as providing a fig leaf for human rights violations and political repression by dictatorships.

-Initially, the term “third world” meant a nation was under-developed or impoverished.
-Nowadays, it means “developing".
+Initially, the term Third World meant a nation was under-developed or impoverished.

 Great Divergence and Great Convergence

 Many times there is a clear distinction between First and Third Worlds.
 When talking about the Global North and Global South, the majority of the time the two go hand in hand.
 People refer to the two as "Third World/South" and "First World/North" because the Global North is more affluent and developed, whereas the Global South is less developed and often poorer.

 To counter this mode of thought, some scholars began proposing the idea of a change in world dynamics that began in the late 1980s, and termed it the Great Convergence.
 As Jack A. Goldstone and his colleagues put it, "in the twentieth century, the Great Divergence peaked before the First World War and continued until the early 1970s, then, after two decades of indeterminate fluctuations, in the late 1980s, it was replaced by the Great Convergence as the majority of Third World countries reached economic growth rates significantly higher than those in most First World countries".

 Others have observed a return to Cold War-era alignments (MacKinnon, 2007; Lucas, 2008), this time with substantial changes between 1990-2015 in geography, the world economy and relationship dynamics between current and emerging world powers; not necessarily redefining the classic meaning of First, Second, and Third World terms, but rather which countries belong to them by way of association to which world power or coalition of countries, such as the G7, the European Union, OECD; G20, OPEC, N-11, BRICS, ASEAN; the African Union, and the Eurasian Union.